Rossier Dean's Fellowship

 Univ. of Colorado, Boulder

 Ian Thacker is a Ph.D. student at the University of Southern California’s Rossier School of Education.
 He is a research assistant working with Dr. Gale Sinatra in the department of Educational Psychology.
-He is interested in mathematics teaching and learning and the influence of teachers' beliefs about mathematical knowledge on their practice.
+He is interested in mathematics teaching and learning and the influence of teachers' beliefs about mathematical knowledge and knowing on their practice.

 Prior to attending USC, Ian was a high school math and physics teacher for urban and private schools in California and Colorado.
 Ian earned a B.A. in mathematics and physics from the University of Colorado at Boulder, and a M.A. in Mathematics Education from the University of California at Berkeley.